apify/actor-whitepaper/README.md

 ### Get input

 Get access to the actor input object passed by the user.
-It is parsed from a JSON file, which is stored by the system in the actor's default key-value store (usually called `INPUT`).
+It is parsed from a JSON file, which is stored by the system in the actor's default key-value store, Usually the file is called `INPUT`, but the exact key is defined in the `ACTOR_INPUT_KEY` environment variable.

 The input is an object with properties.
 If the actor defines the input schema, the input object is guaranteed to conform to it.
 For details, see [Input and output](#input-and-output).